All Episodes

 And yeah, we've cited that law over and over again.

-I'm gonna stop this.
+I'm going to stop this.

-This cannot happen for this to this country.
+This cannot happen to this country.

 And this president is adamant about it.

-And the only people that have been playing playing politics on this are the Democrats, as they you know what, Sean, can I jump in for one second and just give you a little uh little help here on one point that we're making?
+Can I jump in for one second and just give you a little help here on one point that we're making?

-Um is you know, there's a lot there's a lot of kids that are being recirculated and used to get across the border.
+There's a lot of kids that are being recirculated and used to get across the border.

 And the president is actually helping these Central American and Mexican children that are being used as pawns for people to get into this country.

-It is so he's actually helping both sides of the border.
+He's actually helping both sides of the border.

-The problem is is that people see the miles of border being built.
+The problem is, is that people see the miles of border being built.

 People understand the commitment the president has.

-But yeah, you're right, because we have had people both on radio and TV that have been out in the field.
+But yeah, you're right because we have had people both on radio and TV that have been out in the field.

 That one guy in particular, I forget his name off the top of my head, but for 15 years, his job was to stop child sex trafficking from Central America to the United States.